Yoram Goedhart MSc (BSc Psychobiology)

 After graduating, I was lucky to find a job with the State Federal Police Office in Berlin, where I am currently employed as a Forensic Scientist in the Crime Scene Unit.
 My job, and that of my team, is to manage crime scenes in cases of capital and serious offenses.
 We search for trace evidence, visualise it and subsequently secure it for further analysis by specialised departments.

 PhD Candidate - Probabilistic Decision-Making Based on Arguments at Utrecht University

-I started the Master in Forensic Science in 2012 after completing my Bachelor in Mathematics.
+I started the Master's in Forensic Science in 2012 after completing my Bachelor's in Mathematics.
 Though I liked the formality and rigor of theoretical mathematics, in the end I preferred to apply math to solve specific practical problems.
-When I found out about the Master I was immediately enthusiastic; I never knew such a Master existed, it combined many different disciplines and covered a variety of exciting subjects.
+When I found out about the Master's, I was immediately enthusiastic; I never knew such a Master existed, combining many disciplines and covering a variety of exciting subjects.
 Read more...